What's the difference between TelefonicaPensions.com and TelefonicaRewards.com?

 Am I saving enough?

-This question is a bit harder to answer because it depends on the type of lifestyle you are looking for upon retirement.
+This question is hard to answer because it depends on individual circumstances such as the type of lifestyle you are looking for upon retirement.
 We would always suggest it's worth speaking with your financial advisor to make sure you're saving enough for your retirement.
-Everyone is different but a quoted rule of thumb is to aim for a retirement income that is around two-thirds of your final salary when you retire.

 Can I save more in my pension?